klausbrunner/solarpositioning/README.md

   nearest minute makes no sense" (_Astronomical Algorithms_).
 Errors increase the farther the position from the equator, i.e. values for polar regions are much less reliable.
 * The SPA sunset/sunrise algorithm is one of the most accurate ones around.
 Results of this implementation correspond very closely to the [NOAA calculator](http://www.esrl.noaa.gov/gmd/grad/solcalc/)'s.
+Also see a [comparison with some other Java sunrise libraries](https://klaus.brunners.name/posts/sunrise-libs-comparison/).

 ### What's this "delta T" thing?